-Chicago mask mandate reinstated as COVID cases rise, health officials announce
+Chicago reinstates indoor mask mandate, regardless of vaccination status, health officials announce

-RELATED: Chicago Travel Advisory updated with Indiana, Wisconsin among states added
+RELATED: Chicago Travel Advisory updated with Minnesota, New Jersey, Pennsylvania among states added

 All individuals aged 2 and over, regardless of their vaccination status, will be required to wear a face mask while indoors in public settings starting Friday.